History of the Jews in Latvia: Jewish population in the Latvian Republic

 Ethnic composition of Latvia from 1863 to 1935.
 The towns of Rezekne, Daugavpils and Bauska in particular had large Jewish populations.

 During the World War I in 1914, there were about 190,000 Jews in the territories of Latvia (7.4% of the total population).
-During the war years, many of them were expelled to the interior of Russia, while others escaped from the war zone.
 In 1920 the Jews of Latvia numbered 79,644 (5% of the population).
 After the signing of the peace treaty between the Latvian Republic and the Soviet Union on August 11, 1920, repatriates began to return from Russia; these included a considerable number of Jewish refugees.
 In this time, there were 40,000 Jews in Riga alone.
-By 1925 the Jewish population had increased to 95,675, the largest number of Jews during the period of Latvia’s existence as an independent state.

-Between 1925 and 1935 over 6,000 Jews left Latvia (the overwhelming majority of them for the Mandatory Palestine which was soon to be declared the State of Israel), while the natural increase only partly replaced these departures.
-The largest communities were Riga with 43,672 Jews (11.3% of the total) in 1935, Daugavpils with 11,106 (25%), and Liepāja with 7,379 (13%).

 Economic life

 Jews already played an important role in industry, commerce, and banking before World War I. After the establishment of the republic, a severe crisis overtook the young state.
 The government had not yet consolidated itself and the country had become impoverished as a result of World War I and the struggle for independence which Latvia had conducted for several years (1918–20) against both Germany and the Soviet Union.
-With the cessation of hostilities, Latvia found itself retarded in both the administrative and economic spheres.
+With the cessation of hostilities, Latvia found itself insufficient in both the administrative and economic spheres.
 Among other difficulties, there was running inflation.
 Jews made a large contribution to the rebuilding of the state from the ruins of the war and its consequences.
 Having much experience in the export of the raw materials of timber and linen before World War I, upon their return from Russia they resumed export of these goods on their own initiative.
 They also developed a variegated industry, and a considerable part of the import trade, such as that of petrol, coal, and textiles, was concentrated in their hands.
 However, once the Jews had made their contribution, the authorities began to force them out of their economic positions and to deprive them of their sources of livelihood.